svenbolte/wp-doodlez/readme.txt

 Everyone knows [doodle](https://doodle.com) It's a cute plattform to poll, to find the best meeting date or place, to make a decision with many people.

 With this plugin you can create very simple doodles in your wordpress installation.
+If choosing custom fields names: vote0...votexxx a survey poll is done and the voters stored anonymized.

 WPdoodlez are own post type and very similar to a post.
 A WPdoodle extends a post and uses custom fields to set possible answers.

-* A link to WPdoodle ist public but not published everywhere
+* A link to WPdoodle is public but not published everywhere
 * A WPdoodle can be in a review and be published at given time
 * A WPdoodle can have own URL
 * Poll users must not be valid logged in wordpress users